A Black seventh-grader played with a toy gun during a virtual class. His school called the police.

 “We never have or ever will condone any form of racism or discrimination.” the statement said.
 “Safety will always be number one for our students and staff.
 We follow board policies and safety protocols consistently, whether we are in-person or distance learning.”

 The incident happened on Aug.
 27, the third day of distance learning at Grand Mountain School.
-Elliott first learned of the trouble when Isaiah’s art teacher emailed, saying she had notified the vice principal that her son, who has ADHD, was distracted and playing with a gun, which she believed was fake.
+Elliott learned of the trouble when Isaiah’s art teacher emailed, saying she had notified the vice principal that her son, who has attention-deficit/hyperactivity disorder, was distracted and playing with a gun, which she believed was fake.
 Elliott responded, assuring the teacher that it was a toy gun and that she would talk to her son about keeping it away during class.

 But the vice principal had already called a school resource officer to review a recording of the class.
 The officer watched footage of Isaiah and another boy pointing the toy gun at the computer screen, according to a police report, obtained by KOAA.